ruif3r/COVID-19-Tracking/README.md

 An Android app that follows COVID infections numbers, deaths, recoveries, etc. And create graphs with that data.

+If you are learning Android with Kotlin, here you will find an understandable yet complex app that use and you can learn the following:

+- MVVM Architecture
+- Retrofit
+- RecyclerView
+- Compound View
+- Material Design
+- Constraint Layout
+- Room
+- WorkManger
+- ViewModel
+- LiveData
+- Charts (MPAndroidCharts)
+- Picasso
+- Dagger 2
+- Night Mode

 ## Source

 This app use the COVID API https://github.com/novelcovid/api which retrieve data from: